Skip to content

 open_as_file

-Open a byte stream to the given input object.
+Open a byte stream to/from the given input object.

 The following input types are supported